bolderbrush10/SearchlightAssault/programmer-notes.md

 - Uphold that promise about the multiplayer map from the mod description

 - Use curves to deepen the lines on the sl-glow

+- Shadow layer cleanup:
+  I think I need to go into photoshop and make it so that any pixels from the base layer exclude pixels from the shadow layer

+- I also want to go into the remnants and make those innerbulbs a little more uniform

 ## Design Decisions & Discussion